nabhpatodi10/ATM-Simulator/README.md

-Creating a README file for your ATM simulator project in Java with Java Swing and MySQL connection is an essential step to help users understand how to use your application.
-Here's a template you can use to create your README:

 # ATM Simulator Project

 This ATM Simulator project is a Java-based application that simulates the functionalities of an Automated Teller Machine (ATM).
 It is designed using Java Swing for the graphical user interface and connects to a MySQL database to manage user accounts and transactions.